Updated WWE Extreme Rules Card | 411MANIA

 Updated WWE Extreme Rules Card

-WWE has an updated lineup for Extreme Rules following Monday’s episode of Raw.
-You can see the lineup below for the show, which takes place on September 26th from Columbus, Ohio and airs live on Peacock in the US and WWE Network elsewhere:
+WWE has an updated lineup for Extreme Rules following Friday night’s Smackdown.
+You can see the card below for the show, which streams live on September 26th on Peacock in the US and WWE Network everywhere else:

 More Trending Stories